 What are the best ’90s TV shows?
 Back in the ‘90s, when dial-up was still a thing, the Space Jam website remained untouched, and everyone thought Tamagotchis were the most important thing in the world; some of the best shows ever seen graced the small screen, and society was much better for it.

-OK, that might be a stretch, but there was something special about the ’90s.
+OK, that might be a stretch, but there was something special about the ’90s and its TV series.
 It was a time that gave us the greatest will-they-won’t-they in television history, you couldn’t change the channel without stumbling on another angsty teen drama, and comedy soared to new heights – or lows, depending on your taste and handling of poop jokes.

 But what were the best ’90s TV shows?
 Well, to work that out, we’ve engrossed ourselves in the culture of yesteryear.
 We’re talking bucket hats, Nirvana on a portable CD player, and designer yo-yos, all to bring you a list of essential shows you have to have watched to call yourself a ’90s kid.
 These are the best small screen hits from the ’90s!